Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 - SoftAP Client

- You can get information about connected client such as name, IP address, MAC address and connection time.
+ You can get information about connected client such as name, IP address, MAC address, and connection time.

 ## Prerequisites

-1. To use the SoftAP API (in [mobile](../../api/mobile/latest/group__CAPI_NETWORK_SOFTAP_MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI_NETWORK_SOFTAP_MODULE.html) applications), the application has to request permission by adding the following privileges to the 'tizen-manifest.xml' file:
+1. To use the SoftAP API (in [mobile](../../api/mobile/latest/group__CAPI_NETWORK_SOFTAP_MODULE.html) and [wearable](../../api/wearable/latest/group__CAPI_NETWORK_SOFTAP_MODULE.html) applications), the application must request permission by adding the following privileges to the 'tizen-manifest.xml' file:

    ```
    <privileges>